12 Jun Self drive to Shirakawa-go

 Read our guide to renting a car and driving in Japan here.

-We arrived at the parking spot for the historic village and museum at about 10am.
+The drive went smoothly and we arrived at the parking spot for the historic village and museum at about 10am.

-We first went to Gassho Zukuri Minka-en, the open air museum.
+We first went to Gassho Zukuri Minka-en, the open-air museum.
 Minka is a traditional Japanese farmhouse and gassho means ‘to pray’ referring to the houses steep roofs resembling hands in pray.
 The thatched roofs are made to withstand the weight of heavy snowfall.
 Houses were relocated to the museum from nearby villages in order to be preserved.

 The open-air museum has more than farmhouses on display.
-There is also family’s storage sheds, water mills, a weir and an A-frame barn that was placed in the middle of water, accessed by stepping stones.
+There is also family’s storage sheds, water mills, a weir and an A-frame barn that was placed in the middle of the water, accessed by stepping stones.
 The houses were spread out across the grounds and the museum looked like a real little village.

 As we were walking around, a loud alarm sounded, followed by an announcement in Japanese.
 We had no idea what the alarm was, or what the announcement had said.
 So, we walked back down a bit to where there were other people, in no panic at all.
-We then saw a tour group ahead of us continuing, so assuming all was ok, we did to.
+We then saw a tour group ahead of us continuing, so assuming all was ok, we did too.

 It turned out it was a smoke alarm that had been set off when a staff member lit the open fire in one of the houses.
 The open fire-place, called an irori, was set into the floor of the houses main living area and was used for both cooking and heating.
-The house that had set off the smoke alarm was one in which the top level could be entered.
+The house that had set off the smoke alarm was one in which the top-level could be entered.
 When we did go up into the roof area it was clear why the alarm had gone off as the whole roof was filled with smoke.

 Inside the farmhouses

 Most of the farmhouses were able to be entered, with some displaying items the family would have used.
-In some of the houses we were able to use the ladder-like stairs to view the top floor and see the roof from the inside.
+In some of the houses, we were able to use the ladder-like stairs to view the top floor and see the roof from the inside.

 The exhibits on display included tools for hunting and farming, clothing that was worn and shoes including snow boots.
 Most of the items were made from woven straw.
-In one of the houses top floors there was a really great photo display.
+In one of the houses top floors, there was a really great photo display.
 Two large boards were filled with black and white photographs from the villages, showing the land, houses and people.

 After reaching the end of the museum trail we walked back past the parking area and crossed the long pedestrian bridge to get to the other side of the river.
 Stopping to have a look at the view.
 Looking out from one side we could see the rooftops of the Gassho style houses in the museum.